Coordinated Chronic Disease Prevention and Health Promotion Program

 COMING SOON!
 Stakeholder Feedback Requested on State Plan

-CDPH will be requesting your input on the California Chronic Disease Prevention Plan (State Plan) in mid-May 2013.
+CDPH will be requesting your input on the California Chronic Disease Prevention Plan (State Plan) in June, 2013.
 As part of the ongoing momentum to gather meaningful feedback to CDPH’s State Plan, we will be posting the core elements of the State Plan soon and requesting your input.
 The Matrix represents feedback received from both CDPH program staff and external stakeholders.
 It is grouped by chronic disease and/or risk factor initiatives and includes goals, strategies, and short, interim and long term objectives.
-Please spread the word and return to this site in mid-May, 2013.
+Please spread the word and return to this site in June, 2013.

 This publication brings together data and reports compiled by the California Department of Public Health, county health departments, nongovernmental organizations, and research centers, to provide a snapshot and health assessment to guide state and local collaboration to improve the quality of life for all Californians.